jonaprieto/specs/src/architecture/namada/proof-of-stake/reward-distribution.md

 ## Commission

-Commission is implemented as a change to $R_{i,e}$.
+Commission is implemented as a change to $R_{e, i}$.
 Validators can charge any commission they wish (in $[0, 1]$).
 The commission is paid directly to the account indicated by the validator.

 ## Slashes